JaidedAI/EasyOCR/README.md

 Please create issue to report bug or suggest new feature.
 Pull requests are welcome.
 Or if you found this library useful, just tell your friend about it.

+## Guideline for new language request

+To request a new language support, I need you to send a PR with 2 following files

+1. In folder easyocr/character, We need 'yourlanguagecode_char.txt' that contains list of all Arabic characters.
+Please see format/example from other files in that folder.
+2. In folder easyocr/dict, We need 'yourlanguagecode.txt' that contains list of words in your language.
+On average we have ~30000 words per language with more than 50000 words for popular one.
+More is better in this file.

+If your language has unique elements (such as 1.
+Arabic: characters change form when attach to each other + write from right to left 2.
+Thai: Some characters need to be above the line and some below), please educate me with your best ability and/or give useful links.
+It is important to take care of the detail to achieve a system that really works.

+Lastly, please understand that my priority will have to go to popular language or set of languages that share most of characters together (also tell me if your language share a lot of characters with other).
+It takes me at least a week to work for new model.
+You may have to wait a while for new model to be released.